-Expands remote service that connects households to hospitals and facilities where people live, through a cloud system.
+Expands remote service that connects households to hospitals and facilities are preparing a new product, Cyvis, a tiny vital sensor.
+This sensor is designed to collect, analyze, and process various healthcare data such as cardiac activity, brain activity, body temperature, SpO2 (arterial blood oxygen saturation measured transcutaneously with a pulse oximeter), and activity level daily in hospitals, nursing homes, workplaces, and other places where people live, through a cloud system.
 This helps users to detect an irregular heartbeat and neo-atrial fibrillation.
 This helps prevent myocardial infarction and cerebral infarction by appropriately managing heart attack and stroke risks.

-14. New product for prevention/early detection
+New product for prevention/early detection